MaxIOFS/MaxIOFS/docs/DEPLOYMENT.md

 - ⚠️ No official SLA or support guarantees

 **Current Limitations:**
-- Single-instance only (no clustering)
-- Filesystem backend only
+- Filesystem backend only (cloud storage backends planned)
-- No built-in replication
-- Basic monitoring
 - SQLite database (not optimized for extreme concurrency)

 **Recommended Use Cases:**